 Another concern, which can arise when people have multiple pets, is jealousy.
 Human beings aren’t strangers to it (think sibling rivalry), and pets are also subject to this unhealthy emotion.
 It’s another case where Khury has had to step in as an intermediary, the cause of which is often a simple misunderstanding that has gotten out of hand.

 “Then I’m going to do an epilogue,” Khury says, “and talk about how this book for me was working through my fear and the challenges of reading and spelling and doing it, regardless.
 At times, especially if I was tired, I couldn’t even write the word ‘the’.
 It would go backwards, and most of the stuff I did was backwards.”

 Her clarity of the visual, aligned with a perception of the sensory and emotional state of her subject, has helped many of Khury’s clients.
 Linda Jablin explained to me that Lola, her labradoodle, was diagnosed as a picky eater by her vet.
 She only wanted to eat chicken, but was allergic to it.
 Also, she’d take food out of her black food dish and eat it nearby.
 Meanwhile, the dog was skinny and losing weight.

 Jablin sent Khury a photo of Lola.
-What Khury was able to discern was that Lola, probably as a puppy, had a bad experience with a black food dish.
+According to my friend, who studies dwarfism in German Shepherds, what Khury was able to discern was that Lola, probably as a puppy, had a bad experience with a black food dish.
 Thus, by association, she was ill at ease with the one Jablin was using.
 This is what Khury saw.
 And so Jablin replaced the black dish with a little white one, and that solved the problem.

 Jablin points out that Khury, by way of tapping into Lola’s thoughts, was able to describe her house and her mother’s house next door.
 She has nothing but praise for Khury, and echos what Michele Fleury had said: “She’s the real deal.”